xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 Cisco 8711-32FH-M can support several interface combinations.

+**Notes**: For more information on even and odd port numbers, see the Port Numbering section above.
+{: .notice}

 The first configuration is 32x Grey 400 GbE QSFP56-DD.
 In this configuration, the QSFPDD ports are populated with 400G Grey optics.
 This is the default mode with no manual configuration.

 ![Screenshot 2024-12-23 at 8.05.33 PM.png]({{site.baseurl}}/images/Screenshot 2024-12-23 at 8.05.33 PM.png)